renaud1239/RRT/README.md

     sys     0m0.155s
     $

-The output image is in the file out-see.bmp (a reference version is provided in file out-see.512x512-ref.bmp).
+The output image is in the file out-sse.bmp (a reference version is provided in file out-sse.512x512-ref.bmp).
 Naturally, it was hard to choose a picture from someone other than Escher as the texture for the cube faces...

-As I'm afraid, I invested much much more on optimization than on user friendlyness, this is (therefore) not a highly user-friendly program...
+As I'm afraid I invested much much more on optimization than on user friendlyness, this is (therefore) not a highly user-friendly program...
 Still, there are a number of parameters which can (pretty) safely be played with.

 To change (and have fun experimenting with) the black hole mass, one has to change the following define: